haudiobe/5GVideo/README.md

 # 3. content conversion

 For some scenario/metric configurations it is required to pre-process content before running HDR tools (eg. 8 bit ref sequence with 10bit coded bit depth).
 To generate the required conversions:
 ```
 convert.py --scenario_dir /data/Bitstreams/Scenario-3-Screen/265 -k S3-A36-265
 ```
 If a conversion already exists (.json + .yuv both exist) it will be used.

-This conversion is done using the HDRTools' ChromaConvert program using the `convert.py`

 _____

 # 4. content verification

 `verify.py` script runs verification for bitstream or metrics, updates the anchor's metrics if verification is successfull.

 **bitstream verification**

 for a specific anchor:
 ```
-verify.py bitstream --scenario_dir /data/Bitstreams/Scenario-3/265 -k S3-A36-265
+verify.py --scenario_dir /data/Bitstreams/Scenario-3/265 -k S3-A36-265 bitstream
 ```

 for the entire scenario/codec:
 ```
-verify.py bitstream --scenario_dir /data/Bitstreams/Scenario-3/265
+verify.py --scenario_dir /data/Bitstreams/Scenario-3/265 bitstream
 ```

 **decoder verification**